Link Search Menu Expand Document

 Enrollment

 This is a 2 unit DeCal.
 Since it is a DeCal, the course is P/NP.
 You must complete Lab 0 to apply.
-If you are selected for the course, we will send you a course enrollment code by January 30.
+If you are selected for the course, we will send you a course enrollment code.

 Communication

-Official course communications will primarily be sent via email (through Piazza announcements), and mirrored on the front page of the course website.
+Official course communications will primarily be sent via email (through Ed announcements), and mirrored on the front page of the course website.

 There are several ways you can get in contact with course facilitators:

-1. Send a message on the course Ed. (best for conceptual/debugging/content help)
+- Make a post on Ed. (best for conceptual/debugging/content help)

 Lecture

-Lectures for this course are synchronous in VLSB 2060 and zoom at 9pm on tuesdays, and recordings will be released at the beginning of each week.
-There will be 10 total lectures for each track, as well as one optional guest lecture (details TBD).
+Lectures for this course are synchronous (see the weekly schedule on the home page for the time and location).
+We will do our best to provide recordings at the beginning of each week as well.
+There will be 10 total required lectures for each track, as well as one optional guest lecture.

 Lab Assignments